IICP Blog

 2. Degree-Level Counselling Courses (QQI Levels 7–8)

-Most professional counselling qualifications require a Level 7 or Level 8 degree.
-IICP College offers QQI Level 8 BSc (Hons) in Integrative Counselling and Psychotherapy
+Most professional counselling qualifications require a Level 7 or 8 degree.
+IICP College offers a QQI Level 8 BSc (Hons) in Integrative Counselling and Psychotherapy.

 Entry requirements include:

-For those looking to advance or specialise in their practice, learners can pursue a Master’s degree, such as: MSc in Pluralistic Counselling and Psychotherapy and MA Child and Adolescent Psychotherapy Masters
+Those looking to advance or specialise in their practice can pursue a master’s degree, such as the MSc in Pluralistic Counselling and Psychotherapy or MA in Child and Adolescent Psychotherapy.

 Entry requires: